 Wilmer Quinones, Civic Engagement Assistant

-Wilmer Quinones is currently earning his Bachelor’s degree from the University of Massachusetts Boston.
+Wilmer Quinones is currently attending Benjamin Franklin Institute of Technology.
 At Sociedad, he has previously been a Youth Community Organizer, Student Facilitator for the ELL Student Youth Advisory and Program Assistant for the Saturday ELL Academy.
 Bilingual in English and Spanish, Wilmer now assists Sociedad’s Alumni engagement efforts.

 Laura Simocko, Grants Manager

 Laura Simocko has an M.Phil. in Race, Ethnicity, Conflict from Trinity College Dublin and a B.A. in Peace & Conflict Studies from Colgate University.
 Her previous experience includes direct service and development roles at the Immigrant Legal Advocacy Project of Maine, Catholic Charities Maine and Academia Europea Dominicana.
 At Sociedad, Laura is responsible for all aspects of raising support from institutional funders and oversight of evaluation and marketing.